 Oh and reading our guide to planning and designing a utility room will help too

 If your utility room is narrower than you'd like, if it's clearly visible from the kitchen or hallway, or if you have to pass through it to get to the garden, order is key.
-Dividing your space with clearly defined zones will help it look neater and feel more organised.
+A great utility room design idea is to divide your space into zones, helping it to look neater and feel more organised.

 A row of tall units or large cupboards are a good option for narrow spaces providing storage for all your washing needs, plus you can hide everything away behind closed doors.